-"Enlarged CKI Group" the CKI Group upon completion of the Proposal those jurisdictions outside Hong Kong in which any Overseas Shareholders are resident in or are located and where the law of such jurisdictions precludes an offer of the CKI Shares, or precludes it except after compliance by CKI with conditions with which CKI is unable to comply or which CKI regards as unduly onerous.
-As at the Latest Practicable Date, there were no Excluded Jurisdictions the Executive Director of the Corporate Finance Division of the SFC or any delegate of the Executive Director

-"Excluded Jurisdictions"

-"Executive"

-"Explanatory Statement"

-the explanatory statement relating to the Proposal, the text of which is set out on pages 63 to 99 of this document pounds sterling, the lawful currency of the United Kingdom the general meeting of the Company convened to be held on the same date as the Court Meeting, for the purposes of considering and, if thought fit, passing (a) a special resolution to approve the Scheme and the implementation of the Scheme, including the reduction and restoration of the issued share capital of the Company under the Proposal, and (b) an ordinary resolution to agree to the payment by CKI of the CKI Special Dividend
+"Excluded Jurisdictions" those jurisdictions outside Hong Kong in which any Overseas Shareholders are resident in or are located and where the law of such jurisdictions precludes an offer of the CKI Shares, or precludes it except after compliance by CKI with conditions with which CKI is unable to comply or which CKI regards as unduly onerous.
+As at the Latest Practicable Date, there were no Excluded Jurisdictions "Executive" the Executive Director of the Corporate Finance Division of the SFC or any delegate of the Executive Director "Explanatory Statement" the explanatory statement relating to the Proposal, the text of which is set out on pages 63 to 99 of this document "GBP" pounds sterling, the lawful currency of the United Kingdom "General Meeting" the general meeting of the Company convened to be held on the same date as the Court Meeting, for the purposes of considering and, if thought fit, passing (a) a special resolution to approve the Scheme and the implementation of the Scheme, including the reduction and restoration of the issued share capital of the Company under the Proposal, and (b) an ordinary resolution to agree to the payment by CKI of the CKI Special Dividend "Goldman Sachs" Goldman Sachs (Asia) L.L.C., a corporation licensed by the SFC to carry on type 1 (dealing in securities), type 4 (advising on securities), type 5 (advising on futures contracts), type 6 (advising on corporate finance) and type 9 (asset management) regulated activities under the SFO, which has been appointed as the financial adviser to CKH Holdings in connection with the Proposal "Group" the Company and its subsidiaries from time to time

-"GBP"

-"General Meeting"

-"Goldman Sachs"

-Goldman Sachs (Asia) L.L.C., a corporation licensed by the SFC to carry on type 1 (dealing in securities), type 4 (advising on securities), type 5 (advising on futures contracts), type 6 (advising on corporate finance) and type 9 (asset management) regulated activities under the SFO, which has been appointed as the financial adviser to CKH Holdings in connection with the Proposal the Company and its subsidiaries from time to time

-"Group"

-"HK Electric Investments"

-港燈電力投資.
-HK Electric Investments constituted pursuant to a deed of trust on 1 January under the laws of Hong Kong, trustee-manager of which is HK Electric Investments Manager Limited 港燈電力投資管理人有限公司. share stapled units jointly issued by HK Electric Investments and HK Electric Investments Limited 港燈 電力投資有限公司, a company incorporated in the Cayman Islands with limited liability, are listed on the Main Board (stock code: 2638)

-"HK\$" or "Hong Kong dollars"

-Hong Kong dollars, the lawful currency of Hong Kong

-"HKFRS"

-Hong Kong Financial Reporting Standards

-"HKSCC"

-Hong Kong Securities Clearing Company Limited, a wholly-owned subsidiary of Hong Kong Exchanges and Clearing Limited the Hong Kong Special Administration Region of the PRC

-"Hong Kong"

-"HSBC"

-The Hongkong and Shanghai Banking Corporation Limited, a registered institution under the SFO, registered to carry on type 1 (dealing in securities), type 2 (dealing in futures contracts), type 4 (advising on securities), type 5 (advising on futures contracts), type 6 (advising on corporate finance), and type 9 (asset management) regulated activities under the SFO and a licensed bank under the Banking Ordinance (Chapter 155 of the Laws of Hong Kong), which has been appointed as the financial adviser to CKI and the Offeror in connection with the Proposal

-"Independent Board Committee" the independent committee of the Board established for the purpose of, among other things, making recommendations to the Disinterested Shareholders in relation to the Proposal, comprising Mr. Ip Yuk-keung, Albert, Mr. Ralph Raymond Shea, Mr. Wong Chung Hin and Mr. Wu Ting Yuk, Anthony, all of whom are independent non-executive Directors

-"Independent CKI Shareholders" the CKI Shareholders who do not have a material interest (which is different from that of all other CKI Shareholders) in the Proposal
+"HK Electric Investments" HK Electric Investments 港燈電力投資, a trust constituted pursuant to a deed of trust on 1 January 2014 under the laws of Hong Kong, the trustee-manager of which is HK Electric Investments Manager Limited 港燈電力投資管理人有限公司.
+The share stapled units jointly issued by HK Electric Investments and HK Electric Investments Limited 港燈 電力投資有限公司, a company incorporated in the Cayman Islands with limited liability, are listed on the Main Board (stock code: 2638) "HK\$" or "Hong Kong dollars" Hong Kong dollars, the lawful currency of Hong Kong "HKFRS" Hong Kong Financial Reporting Standards "HKSCC" Hong Kong Securities Clearing Company Limited, a wholly-owned subsidiary of Hong Kong Exchanges and Clearing Limited "Hong Kong" the Hong Kong Special Administration Region of the PRC "HSBC" The Hongkong and Shanghai Banking Corporation Limited, a registered institution under the SFO, registered to carry on type 1 (dealing in securities), type 2 (dealing in futures contracts), type 4 (advising on securities), type 5 (advising on futures contracts), type 6 (advising on corporate finance), and type 9 (asset management) regulated activities under the SFO and a licensed bank under the Banking Ordinance (Chapter 155 of the Laws of Hong Kong), which has been appointed as the financial adviser to CKI and the Offeror in connection with the Proposal "Independent Board Committee" the independent committee of the Board established for the purpose of, among other things, making recommendations to the Disinterested Shareholders in relation to the Proposal, comprising Mr. Ip Yuk-keung, Albert, Mr. Ralph Raymond Shea, Mr. Wong Chung Hin and Mr. Wu Ting Yuk, Anthony, all of whom are independent non-executive Directors "Independent CKI Shareholders" the CKI Shareholders who do not have a material interest (which is different from that of all other CKI Shareholders) in the Proposal